OBerger96/flightGear-controller/README.md

 </p>

 ### Our Concerete Server
-Given a graph, it could solve it using [A-star](https://en.wikipedia.org/wiki/A*_search_algorithm) algorithm ( which is already implemented in this project based on djkistra algorithm using manhattan distances ) or any other search algorithm.
+Given a graph, it could solve it using [A-star](https://en.wikipedia.org/wiki/A*_search_algorithm) algorithm (which is already implemented in this project based on Dijkistra algorithm using manhattan distances) or any other search algorithm.

 <p align="center">
   <img src="https://github.com/OBerger96/flightGear-controller/blob/master/UML/Our%20Concrete%20Server.png" width="800">